omsej/phishing-apple-mobileconfig-breakdown/README.md

 This campaign demonstrates a clever and low-interaction method of data exfiltration using trusted Apple device features.
 By leveraging `.mobileconfig` profiles, attackers bypass traditional phishing detection and gain persistent access to sensitive information.

 ### This repository contains:
-- Sample redacted profiles for reference
+- Sample redacted profiles for reference (`.mobileconfig` file's)
-- Indicators of compromise
+- Indicators of compromise.
-- Write-up to raise awareness of configuration profile abuse
+- Write-up to raise awareness of configuration profile abuse.